Bhavanaagoswami/aggregatorService/README.md

 # Tech Stack

 Made assumptions in the implementation explicit,
-* As per requirement,getApi takes 3 parameters but all are set required= false.
+* As per requirement,getApi takes 3 parameters but all are set required=false.
 * All the order number taken as Long number and countryCode taken as String.
 * Creates a aggregate model for response.
 * All external APIs are called asynchronously with timeout of 5 second.